 \begin{lemma} The map $\pi$ commutes with the differentials, i.e.\ $\pi d = 0$. \end{lemma}

 \begin{proof} Since $\pi$ is an algebra map and the differential is a derivation, it is sufficient to check this on generators.
-Let $\Gamma$ be an internally connected graph. \begin{itemize}[nosep] \item If $\Gamma$ has no internal vertices, then $d\Gamma = 0$ thus $\pi d \Gamma = 0$. \item If $\Gamma$ has one internal vertex, then $\pi d \Gamma = 0$ follows from the Arnold relations in $\eV_{n}$ (if the vertex is aerial) or in $\eV_{m}$ (if the vertex is terrestrial) and the fact that full edges incident to terrestrial vertices are mapped to zero. \item Suppose $\Gamma$ has at least two internal vertices.
-For a summand in $d\Gamma$ to be nonzero, it must be the case that, after contracting one edge, all remaining edges are between external vertices or between an external aerial vertex and a univalent terrestrial internal one.
-This implies first that there can be at most one aerial internal vertex.
-Moreover, since contracting an edge cannot reduce the valence of the remaining vertices (because contracting dead ends is forbidden), there can only be one internal vertex of valence greater than one, necessarily aerial.
+Let $\Gamma$ be an internally connected graph.
+If $\Gamma$ has no internal vertices, then $d\Gamma = 0$ thus $\pi d \Gamma = 0$.
+If $\Gamma$ has one internal vertex, then $\pi d \Gamma = 0$ follows from the Arnold relations and the fact that full edges incident to terrestrial vertices are mapped to zero.

+Assume that $\Gamma$ has at least two internal vertices.
+If a summand in $d\Gamma$ is nonzero, then after contracting one edge, all remaining edges are between external vertices or between an external aerial vertex and a univalent terrestrial internal one.
+There can thus be at most one aerial internal vertex.
+Since contracting an edge cannot reduce the valence of the remaining vertices (contracting dead ends is forbidden), there can only be one internal vertex of valence greater than one, necessarily aerial.
 Using the internal connectedness of $\Gamma$, this special vertex must be connected to all the univalent terrestrial vertices by a full edge.
-In other words, the graph $\Gamma$ must be of this type (plus some disconnected external vertices):
+In other words, the graph $\Gamma$ must be of this type (plus disconnected external vertices):